Since 1995, it's a yearly ritual that Service Learning Director Liz Paige calls sobering.

 This Saturday, from 10 a.m. to 3 p.m., the tradition begins again.
 For 17 years, Crossroads Urban Center and Rowland Hall have united to provide Christmas baskets for needy families.
 This year, the group plans to provide more than 1,400 holiday food bags stuffed with cranberry sauce, yams, potatoes, fresh fruit and fresh meat.

 Glen Bailey, executive director at Crossroads Urban Center, is thankful for the help.
-The center is in an old, red brick house in downtown Salt Lake City.
+The center is located in an old, red brick house in downtown Salt Lake City.
 Inside the glass front doors, volunteers scurry to help load cardboard boxes for families every weekday.
 Donated food is loaded in the basement with an old-fashioned dumbwaiter.
-The center feeds around 80 families a day; it isn't anywhere near large enough to feed 1,400.
+While the center feeds around 80 families a day, it isn't anywhere near large enough to feed 1,400.

-Along with assisting with the Christmas baskets, Rowland Hall holds an annual Thanksgiving food drive.
-This year alone, Rowland Hall students contributed 13,937 pounds of food for the pantry an average of 26 pounds per student.
+Along with assisting with the Christmas baskets, Rowland Hall also holds an annual Thanksgiving food drive.
+This year alone, Rowland Hall students contributed 13,937 pounds of food for the pantryan average of 26 pounds per student.

 Still, Paige said, the donations are indirect.
-The real value to volunteers comes from the tangibility of the food and being able to see the faces of the families they are helping during the Christmas Basket giveaway.
+The real value comes from the tangibility of the food and being able to see the faces of the families they are helping during the Christmas Basket give-away.